RobGaughan/Understanding-DNS-Active-Directory/README.md

 Then we will update the A-Record of `Mainframe.exampledomain.com` to point to IP address `8.8.8.8` on Domain-Controller-1

-Then on Client-1 we will isuue `ping mainframe` this is what happens:
+Then on Client-1 we will issue `ping mainframe` this is what happens:
 1. Client-1 checks Cache (Record Found!
 10.0.0.4) - but it is mismatched!

 Client-1 will find the 10.0.0.4 record in its cache even though we have updated the A-Record on the DNS server

-Caching is an effeicent way to save resources and eventually the cache will time out and update it's record however this will take a while to happen
+Caching is an efficient way to save resources and eventually the cache will time out and update it's record however this will take a while to happen

 ![dns-2](https://github.com/user-attachments/assets/3560e067-20bf-4cba-9734-0ca454bc3c33)